HKU-BAL/Clair3/README.md

 * **High Efficiency.**
   * Clair3 takes about ~8 hours for ONT ~50-fold coverage whole-genome-sequencing data using 36 CPUs, which is ~4.5x faster than PEPPER and ~14x faster than Medaka.
 Computational resource consumption using Clair3 is capped at 1 GB per CPU thread,  which is ~6 times lower than Clair and PEPPER.
   * Clair3 takes about ~2 hours For PacBio HiFi ~35-fold coverage whole-genome-sequencing data using 36 CPUs, which is 13x faster than DeepVariant workflow.
-* **New Base Caller Support.**  We support datasets base called using Guppy version 3.6.0~4.2.2  for ONT platform, check the [training data](docs/training_data.md) for specific datasets' link.
+* **New BaseCaller Support.**  We support datasets base called using Guppy version 3.6.0~4.2.2  for ONT platform, check the [training data](docs/training_data.md) for specific datasets' link.
 We did not suggest using datasets base called using **Guppy version <= 3.6.0** for calling as we have discarded those datasets in model training.

 ## Quick Demo